Brexit: what happens next?

 – So what happens on March 29?

-Impossible to say at this stage.
-If a deal is somehow reached and legislated for then although the UK will formally leave the EU at 11pm, very little will change as a transition period will smooth progress to the UK’s new future.
+It is still impossible to say.
+If a deal is somehow reached and legislated for then, although the UK will formally leave the EU at 11pm, very little will change as a transition period will smooth progress to the UK’s new future.

 If there is a delay, the UK will still be in the European Union until the extension period expires.